 Most cots have foldable frames that, when extended, pull a canvas-like material tightly into a sleeping area.
 Many cots use bars at the head and foot that further stretch the fabric.
 The first header or footer bar that you install usually goes together pretty easily, but the second can be very difficult to bring into position due to making the material taught.

 The Cabela’s Camp Cot design, on the other hand, is surprisingly easy.
-Instead depending almost entirely on tension to keep them in place, the Cabela’s header and footer bars have nubs that fit into slotted holes in the main frame.
+Instead of depending almost entirely on tension to keep them in place, the Cabela’s header and footer bars have nubs that fit into slotted holes in the main frame.
 The result is still a sleeping area that delivers good support throughout.

 The header and footer bars slip into position without much trouble.